aiven/devportal/docs/platform/concepts/byoc.rst

 Pricing and billing
 -------------------

 Unlike Aiven's standard all-inclusive pricing, the BYOC setup has custom pricing depending on the nature of your requirements.
 If you enter this arrangement, you are responsible for all cloud infrastructure and network traffic charges.

 You receive two separate monthly invoices, one from Aiven for their managed services and another from the cloud service provider for the cloud infrastructure costs.
-This enables you to use any cloud commit you may have and potentially leverage CUDs in certain cases.
+This enables you to use any cloud commit you may have and potentially leverage committed use discounts (CUDs) in certain cases.

 .. note::

-   For a cost estimate and analysis, contact Sales@Aiven.io.
+   For a cost estimate and analysis, contact sales@Aiven.io.

 .. _byoc-deployment:

 Architecture of BYOC deployments
 --------------------------------

-With BYOC, you can use any standard Aiven method (for example, :doc:`CLI </docs/tools/cli>`, :doc:`Terraform </docs/tools/terraform>`) to manage your services and generally have the same user experience as with the regular Aiven deployment model.
+With BYOC, you can use any standard Aiven method (for example, :doc:`CLI </docs/tools/cli>` or :doc:`Terraform </docs/tools/terraform>`) to manage your services and generally have the same user experience as with the regular Aiven deployment model.

 .. _byoc-standard: